 If you sell a bond before it matures, you may receive more or less than the par value of the bond.
 Either way, we will mark down the price of your bond, paying you slightly less than its current market value and will then mark up the price slightly upon resale to another investor or dealer.
 This is how broker-dealers are compensated in connection with customer purchase and sales of bonds.
-Pershing acts as a dealer in buying and selling bonds, and shares with us a portion of the profit they earn in markups and markdowns in transactions with our customers.
+Pershing or NFS act as dealers in buying and selling bonds, and share with us a portion of the profit they earn in markups and markdowns in transactions with our customers.